rajrohith/spark-native-yarn/README.md

-STARK - Spark on Tez
+spark-native-yarn - Native YARN integration in Apache Spark
 ============

 > IMPORTANT: At the time or writing, the project represents a **_prototype_** with the goal of demonstrating